Kitware/vtk-book/VTKBook/08Chapter8.md

 ### Coordinate Transformation

-Given a point $p$ we can find the structured coordinates by performing three division operations (**Figure 8-32**).
+Given a point $p$ we can find the structured coordinates by performing three division operations ({ref}`Figure 8-32 <Figure-8-32>`).
 Taking the integer floor function yields the structured coordinates.
 Taking the fractional part of the result yields the parametric coordinates of the cell.
 We can then use Equation 8-3 to convert to dataset coordinates.

 {#Figure-8-32 .figure-target}
 &nbsp;